wajudesign01/TNMT-RETAIL-ANALYSIS-REPORT/README.md

 - grouping datasets to improve usability

 # Exploratory Data Analysis
-EDA involved exploring Airline data to answer some key questions such as;
+EDA involved exploring TNMTRETAIL data to answer some key questions such as;
 - What are our top 3 sales team?
 - Which product category is performing well?
 - In what month was our highest revenue made?